 The Edinburgh Journal of Botany (EJB) is an international journal of plant systematics covering related aspects of biodiversity, conservation science and phytogeography.

 - Published continuously online

 - Unlimited free colour printing

 The Edinburgh Journal of Botany is published online and in print by Cambridge University Press (CUP) in partnership with the Royal Botanic Garden Edinburgh.
 The journal provides global coverage of all groups of plants and fungi.

 The journal is a particularly valued forum for research on South East and South West Asia, Sino-Himalaya and Brazilian biodiversity.
 The journal also publishes important work on European, Central American and African biodiversity and encourages submissions from thoughout the world.
 Commissioned book reviews are also included.

-All papers are peer reviewed and an international editorial board provides a body of expertise to reflect the wide range or work published and the geographical spread of the journal's authors and readers.
-This, combined with the high production values of Cambridge University Press, delivers a high quality, fully illustrated journal
+All papers are peer reviewed and an international editorial board provides a body of expertise to reflect the wide range of work published and the geographical spread of the journal's authors and readers.
+This, combined with the high production values of Cambridge University Press, delivers a high quality, fully illustrated journal.

 The editorial office of the EJB is based at the Garden and the Editor is Neil Bell